 Omar Kholeif, said: ‘I feel incredibly excited to be joining the Whitechapel Gallery which I see as a critical reference for contemporary art internationally, working with leading international artists and playing a central role in the UK’s cultural landscape.
 I look forward to contributing to the Gallery’s global view and reaching new audiences through engaging exhibitions and innovative digital initiatives.’

-Iwona Blazwick OBE, Director, Whitechapel Gallery, said: ‘We are delighted that Omar Kholeif is joining the Gallery.
+Iwona Blazwick OBE, former Director, Whitechapel Gallery, said: ‘We are delighted that Omar Kholeif is joining the Gallery.
 He is a bright new star in bringing the very best art from around the world to everyone.
 I look forward to his truly international outlook and embracing of opportunities offered by the new digital landscape in bringing the next generation of modern masters to the Whitechapel Gallery’.

 Notes for Editors